 Rule Description Case Rule Determines the serialization of cases.
 The Case Rule pulls the user's entries from the Territory and Category fields in the Cases screen.
 For example, if the user selects New York as the territory for the case, then the category code NY is included as part of the generated case serial number.
 The information from the Territory and Category fields is stored in the HLS Case business component's Territory Code and Category Code fields.
 The value in the Case Number field is also selected for this rule to add numbers at the end of the serial number.
 By default, the HLS Case business object is serialized as the parent object.
 The Case Rule is the parent rule for all the other rules.
-For more information, see "Parent and Child Serialization Rules" on page 26.
+For more information, see Parent and Child Serialization Rules .
 This rule is triggered when the user successfully saves a new case record.
 Case Lead Rule Determines the serialization of leads associated with a case.
 This rule is a child of the parent Case Rule.
 It is triggered when the user successfully creates a new lead record, a task that includes selecting an associated case.
 Case Evidence Rule Determines the serialization of evidence associated with a case.
 This rule is a child of the parent Case Rule.
 It is triggered when the user successfully creates a new evidence record, a task that includes selecting an associated case.
 Case Attachment Rule Determines the serialization of attachments to case records.
 This rule is a child of the parent Case Rule.
 It is triggered when the user clicks the Serial Number button in the Attachments view in the Case List view of the Cases screen.
-For more information, see "Adding Attachments to Cases" on page 64.
+For more information, see Adding Attachments to Cases .
 Evidence Attachment Rule Determines the serialization of attachments to evidence records.
 This rule is a child of the parent Case Rule.
 It is triggered when the user clicks the Serial Number in the Attachments view in the Evidence List view of the Evidence screen.
+Lead Attachment Rule Determines the serialization of attachments to lead records.
+This rule is a child of the parent Case Rule.
+It is triggered when the user clicks the Serial Number in the Attachments view in the Lead List view of the Leads screen.
+Lead Sub-Lead Rule Determines the serialization of leads associated with a parent lead.
+This rule is a child of the parent Case Rule.
+It is triggered when the user successfully creates a new sublead record, a task that includes selecting an associated case.
+The user performs this task in the Sub-Lead view in the Lead List view of the Leads screen.